elvanja/abbr/README.md

     http_reqs..................: 28407  2840.648883/s
 ```

-And it behaves exactly as expected, almost.
+And it behaves exactly as expected, almost :)
 Submission of long URL to shorten worked in most cases.
 But, even those can fail if executed during the network split, because nodes still try to synchronize data to now disconnected node.
 Service then rejects such submission with 500 status code, as can be seen in above example.
 Also, we now have some get requests to short URL that returned 404, as expected.

-## What about network splits that never heal?
+### What about network splits that never heal?

 Let's see how that goes:
 ```bash